bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HasSoundAttenuator_38ASw0qRuHuO00025QrE$V/Documentation.md

-Terminal box has a sound attenuator.
+If TRUE, the object has sound attenuation.